Frequently Asked Questions (FAQs)

 Who are the faculty researchers and what goes on in their work?

 The faculty who invite undergraduates to join in their research, oversee and provide valuable mentoring, are dedicating themselves to the enrichment of the educational experience here.
 Research and creative activity are being performed all throughout campus, and opportunities abound for students from every discipline to get involved and gain more expertise in their chosen fields.
-To get a glimpse of the extraordinary work directed by our faculty, visit the web sites of those we selected to highlight here [LINK BACK TO FACULTY RESOURCES].
+To get a glimpse of the extraordinary work directed by our faculty, visit the web sites of those faculty we selected to highlight here.
 We will update this site from time to time in order to highlight many of our faculty on a rotating basis.
 You can also explore the home page of your major to find more information on faculty research and interests.

 Whom do I contact and when?